Undergrad Semester Programs: Sciences Po

 Students are responsible for making their own housing arrangements and for all housing costs.
 Sciences Po’s Accommodation Office can provide students with some resources for locating housing.
-Similarly, the SIS Office of International Program Development may be able to connect students with past program participants who are willing to provide information about housing.
+Similarly, the SIS Office of International Programs may be able to connect students with past program participants who are willing to provide information about housing.
 However, students should expect to work independently to find housing.

 Visa and Immigration

 Once admitted to the Program, students are issued a letter of acceptance by Sciences Po.
 Students use this document to apply for their student visa at the nearest French embassy or consulate.
 U.S. citizens must initiate the visa application process via an on-line procedure.

 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

 During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 Sciences Po holds a one- to two-week Welcome Program for international students at the beginning of each semester.
 AU students are strongly encouraged to participate, as it is designed to facilitate adjustment to the Sciences Po academic methodology and life in Paris.

 Application deadline for study in Fall 2015: March 6